 But for those who don’t, community college may be the stepping stone they need to prove their academic standing and transition to a university they wouldn’t have been able to get into otherwise.

-Some community colleges, such as Gateway Community College in Connecticut, Northeast Mississippi Community College and Pueblo Community College in Colorado don’t require applicants to submit any high school GPA or English proficiency test results.
+Some institutions don’t require applicants to submit any high school GPA or English proficiency test results.

 Jill A. Izumikawa, Co-ordinator of International Student Services at Harper College, said, “Since community colleges are open-access admission, it can be easier to gain admission than if first applying to a university.”

 Ross Jennings, Green River’s Associate Vice President of International Programmes, told US News that “Proving academic performance helps students who didn’t have high enough high school grades or college admissions test scores to get accepted into their dream college.”